 Here's a sampling of Bible passages (Old Testament and New Testament) revealing God's heart for all peoples on earth

-This essay on the biblical foundations for the Church of Jesus Christ to be heavily involved in world missions activity was written for Engage magazine.
+This essay on the biblical foundations for the Church of Jesus Christ to be heavily involved in world missions activity was written for Engage, an online magazine.

 Bible passages relevant to Great Commission fulfillment Doing missions well: Biographical sketches Firey sayings to inspire global evangelism World missions slogans Ideas shaping world mission outreach today Other published articles and books